tourtiere/fibomachine/README.md

 Todo:
 - Add arguments to exposed function.
 - Add error handling for out of bounds index
-- Autocheck sequence or calculator mode
+- Autocheck sequence or calculator mode, by inspecting --  Edit: no necessary

 ---